 We went to a game conference while here, but did not attend the event because we had no tickets.
 We hung around anyway, staying with friends between events.
 We traveled around by bike still, and found a really great trail that could get us almost anywhere, safely.
 Los Angeles is a city for automobiles, but we still found ways to get around.

 San Diego.
 Our last stop in the US was San Diego.
 As we sailed in, we saw a destroyer doing some drills outside of the harbor, going in a circle and asking boats to stay away.
 As we approached the entrance channel, we worked our way through a minefield of crab pots... only to get caught in some seaweed further in.
 The boat slowed to a crawl.
 We started to motor backwards and managed to get out of that trap.
 Prior to attempting to motor back, we waved down a small fishing boat to ask for help.
 They refused, saying that if they did and suffered damage that their insurance wouldn't cover it.
 We understood this, as the threat of having to pay large sums of cash is very scary and very real... but thought it sad that people would, or could not risk helping others because of it.
 Being a good samaritan is too expensive in modern times.
+We were able to wriggle our way out, motoring backwards, hard.
 We anchored in Glorietta Bay, and spent 2 weeks there, waiting for good weather to sail to Ensenada in mexico.